kdpenner/wl_ranking_metric/README.md

 professionally should decide when to call these small differences a tie, and what metric to resort to as a second ranking.
 (Perhaps ratio of snatch to clean and jerk?)

-## Problems with reproducing the original ranking system

-I tried to reproduce the rankings by the original metric.
-According to IWF literature, ties are resolved by ranking by descending total weight lifted, then by ascending clean and jerk (or, equivalently, by descending snatch), then by ascending attempt number for the successful clean and jerk.
-I found 20 inconsistencies.
-For example:

-name, rank, gender, bodyweight class, c+j weight, attempt number

-AL-HUSSEIN Ahmed Farooq Ghulam, 21.0, M, 81, 185.0, 2.0

-GETTS Victor, 22.0, M, 81, 180.0, 1.0

-QERIMAJ Erkand, 23.0, M, 81, 180.0, 1.0

-All 3 lifters have the same total.
-My understanding of the literature is that Getts and Qerimaj, who jerked less and snatched more than Al-Hussein, should rank higher than Al-Hussein.
-Please follow up with me by [email](mailto:kdpenner@gmail.com) if you know the solution to this inconsistency.